anu1301/noughts_and_crosses/README.md

 <img src="images/nine-cell-grid.PNG">

-The board is numbered in a way that a human would expect, and therefore intutive, i.e. uses human logic on past experience (does not take into account cultural differences i.e. there may be cultures that expect flow from right to left).
+The board is numbered in a way that a human would expect, and therefore instinctive, i.e. uses human logic on past experience (does not take into account cultural differences i.e. there may be cultures that expect flow from right to left).

 The cells are chosen by their corresponding number when a move is made.